Vast right-wing conspiracy: Later uses

-In Krugman's view, the network of foundations that fund conservative scholarship, the national and regional think tanks and advocacy groups, talk radio media outlets, and conservative law firms through which they pushed their agenda to move the Republican Party to the right, far surpass in funding, size, inter-connectedness or influence anything the Democratic Party or the American political left/liberal movement have at their disposal.

 2014 reemergence

 In April 2014, the Clinton Presidential Center published the original 1995 memo on the alleged conspiracy.
-The memo's author, Chris Lehane, wrote, "As for the premise of the memo, I absolutely stand by it.
+Chris Lehane, the memo's author, wrote, "As for the premise of the memo, I absolutely stand by it.
 Not only was it right about the right wing then, it is more accurate than ever today."

 2016 reemergence

-In 2016, Hillary said she still believed in the "vast right-wing conspiracy ," adding that it was "even better funded" 18 years later.
-However, she opined, "At this point it's probably not correct to say it's a conspiracy because it's out in the open."

-In October, after footage of Donald Trump "boasting" about his sexual exploits emerged and multiple women accused Trump of sexual misconduct, Melania Trump defended her husband and said, "This was all organized from the opposition."
-Writers for the Los Angeles Times and The Washington Post noted that Melania's response "echoed" Hillary's original use of the phrase "vast right-wing conspiracy."
+In 2016, Hillary Clinton said she still believed in the "vast right-wing conspiracy", adding that it was "even better funded" 18 years later.
+At the same time, she opined, "At this point it's probably not correct to say it's a conspiracy because it's out in the open."
+In October 2016, after footage of Donald Trump "boasting" about his sexual exploits emerged and multiple women accused Trump of sexual misconduct, Melania Trump defended her husband and said, "This was all organized from the opposition."
+Writers for the Los Angeles Times and The Washington Post observed that Melania's response "echoed" Clinton's original use of the phrase "vast right-wing conspiracy".

 Use in popular culture

-After the release of a deposition Bill had given to the Independent Counsel, in which he perjured himself, some conservatives began to adopt the VRWC phrasing ironically.
-In 2004, conservative lawyer Mark W. Smith wrote the New York Times Best Seller Official Handbook of the Vast Right-Wing Conspiracy, which came with a "membership card" that made its owner an "official member of the VRWC."
-Similarly, a number of newspaper, magazine, and website articles have used the phrase to report on left-wing politics.

-Eugene Volokh's blog The Volokh Conspiracy is said to have derived its name from as a reference to the "Vast right-wing conspiracy" statement.

-The term "Vast Right Wing Conspiracy" continues to be mocked by conservatives.
+After the release of a deposition Clinton had given to for the Starr Report in which he perjured himself, some conservatives began to ironically adopt the phrasing of "vast right-wing conspiracy", or its acronym "VRWC".
+In 2004, conservative lawyer Mark W. Smith wrote the New York Times Best Seller Official Handbook of the Vast Right-Wing Conspiracy, which came with a "membership card" that made its owner an "official member of the VRWC".
+Similarly, a number of newspaper, magazine, and website articles used the phrase to report on left-wing politics.
+Eugene Volokh's blog The Volokh Conspiracy is said to have derived its name from as a reference to the "vast right-wing conspiracy" statement.
+Into the 2010s, the term itself continued to be mocked by conservatives.